transformerlab/transformerlab-docs/src/pages/about.md

 # Who are the people behind Transformer Lab?

-Transformer Lab is being actively developed by a small team of engineers from Canada led by Tony, Ali, Deep and Mina.
+Transformer Lab is being actively developed by a small team of engineers from Canada led by Tony, Ali, Deep, and Mina.

 <img src={require('./img/tony.jpg').default} width={100} />
 <img src={require('./img/ali.jpg').default} width={100} />